The Reid Newfoundland Company (1898-1923)

 In 1897 the government eagerly anticipated development, both in the interior and on the west coast (as soon as the French Shore question was settled).
-The Reid family, meanwhile, were anxious to build on their success in constructing the line to proceed with developing the extensive land holdings acquired under the operating contracts of 1893 and 1898.
+The Reid family, meanwhile, was anxious to build on their success in constructing the line to proceed with developing the extensive land holdings acquired under the operating contract of 1893.

 With construction substantially completed in 1897, the Whiteway government faced the prospect of 2000 railway labourers being thrown out of work on the eve of a general election.
 Thus R.G.
 Reid was contracted to construct three branch lines - from Clarke's Beach to Tilton, from Harbour Grace to Carbonear and from Notre Dame Junction to Lewisporte.
 In addition, enabling legislation was passed to allow consolidation of the various railway lines under Reid.
 But Whiteway was defeated, and a new government led by Sir James S. Winter and Finance Minister A.B.
 Morine began to negotiate the consolidation contract.
 What emerged from these negotiations was an astonishing new vision, reflecting the desire of Reid's sons to commit themselves and the family fortune to developing Newfoundland, and the government's desire to transfer the "railway question" to private hands.